Boro’s play-off fate still in their own hands despite being pegged back to late draw at Telford

-Boro’s play-off fate still in own hands despite being pegged back to late draw at Telford
+Boro’s play-off fate still in their own hands despite late draw at Telford

 Despite bottom side Telford snatching a late equaliser to secure a 1-1 draw, Scarborough Athletic will still secure a play-off place if they beat Banbury United in the last game of the National League North campaign next Saturday.